sam002696/sam002696/README.md

 #### FULL-STACK WEB DEVELOPER (MERN)
 ![FULL-STACK WEB DEVELOPER (MERN)](https://images.unsplash.com/photo-1618401471353-b98afee0b2eb?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=1488&q=80)

-A graduate student from NIT (National Institute of Technology) Durgapur with extreme motivation and internship experience.
+*A graduate student from NIT (National Institute of Technology) Durgapur with extreme motivation and internship experience.
 Can speak 3 languages (English, Bengali, Hindi).
 Through my internship, I was able to experience international industrial working culture which helped me a lot to grow more of a person.
 I like to complete given task on time to release final moment stress.
-I aim to see myself as a successful person in future and want to work for my country.
+I aim to see myself as a successful person in future and want to work for my country*.

 Skills: REACT / JS / HTML / CSS
 <h3 align="left">Languages and Tools:</h3>